benediktschmitt/emsm/docs/source/how_to/configuration.rst

    max_storage_size = 30
    include_server = yes

-Please take a look at the documentation of the plugins [#plugins_doc]_ for further information.
+Please take a look at the documentation of the :ref:`plugins` for further information.

 server.conf
 -----------